Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 Trim nailsEvery 3–4 weeksCut small amounts

-Skin checkWeeklyWatch for redness or itching
+Skin checkWeeklyWatch for irritation

 Hand Stripping vs Clipping a Cairn Terrier